Mouth ulcer: Definition

 An ulcer (/ˈʌlsər/; from Latin ulcus, "ulcer, sore") is a break in the skin or mucous membrane with loss of surface tissue and the disintegration and necrosis of epithelial tissue.
 A mucosal ulcer is an ulcer which specifically occurs on a mucous membrane.

 An ulcer is a tissue defect which has penetrated the epithelial-connective tissue border, with its base at a deep level in the submucosa, or even within muscle or periosteum.
 An ulcer is a deeper breach of epithelium compared to an erosion or excoriation, and involves damage to both epithelium and lamina propria.

 An erosion is a superficial breach of the epithelium, with little damage to the underlying lamina propria.
 A mucosal erosion is an erosion which specifically occurs on a mucous membrane.
 Only the superficial epithelial cells of the epidermis or of the mucosa are lost, and the lesion can reach the depth of the basement membrane.
 Erosions heal without scar formation.

 Excoriation is a term sometimes used to describe a breach of the epithelium which is deeper than an erosion but shallower than an ulcer.
 This type of lesion is tangential to the rete pegs and shows punctiform (small pinhead spots) bleeding, caused by exposed capillary loops.

 Causes

-Ulcers and erosions can be the result of a spectrum of conditions including: